Akash4701/CollabMinds/README.md

 npm run dev

-For the backend, navigate to the server directory:
+For the chat server, navigate to the server directory:

 cd server

-Run the server using nodemon:
+Run the server:

-nodemon server.js
+npm run start

 Unique Selling Points (USP) of TeamBuilder: